EthanHogan/nfl-pick-em/README.md

-This project is used as a starting point for personal projects.
+This project is used as my starting point for most of my web application personal projects.

 ## Using this project as a starting point